HIGHLIGHTS OF PRESCRIBING INFORMATION

 Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and "flu-like" symptoms).
 If these occur, instruct patients to stop DAYPRO and seek immediate medical therapy [see Warnings and Precautions (5.3)].

 Advise patients to be alert for the symptoms of congestive heart failure including shortness of breath, unexplained weight gain, or edema and to contact their healthcare provider if such symptoms occur [see Warnings and Precautions (5.5)].

 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
 Instruct patients to seek immediate emergency help if these occur [see Contraindications (4) and Warnings and Precautions (5.7)].

 Serious Skin Reactions, including DRESS

 Advise females of reproductive potential who desire pregnancy that NSAIDs, including DAYPRO, may be associated with a reversible delay in ovulation [see Use in Specific Populations (8.3)].

-Inform pregnant women to avoid use of DAYPRO and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [see Warnings and Precautions (5.10) and Use in Specific Populations (8.1)].
+Inform pregnant women to avoid use of DAYPRO and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus.
+If treatment with DAYPRO is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [see Warnings and Precautions (5.11) and Use in Specific Populations (8.1)].